-- 6.1a: Adults and - 6.1b: Children
+- 6.1a: Adults . - 6.1b: Children .

-Measuring the number of consumers who gained knowledge about local/regional agricultural products will vary depending on recipient activities and types of stakeholders engaged.
-The "Data Collection Considerations" section within the Program Evaluation Framework outlines methods for measuring knowledge gain through surveys, separate studies, measuring digital traffic, and tracking transactions and/or returning customers.
+Methods to document the number of consumers- adults and children- who gained knowledge about local/ regional agricultural products will vary depending on recipient activities and types of stakeholders engaged.
+The "Data Collection Considerations" section within the Program Evaluation Framework outlines methods for measuring knowledge gained through surveys, separate studies, measuring digital traffic, and tracking transactions and/or returning customers.
 Recipients who are required to collect this data will identify an appropriate method for establishing baseline and updated knowledge-related data to report on this indicator.